|

 This would be an excellent lunch spot on your Constantia wine tasting tour, and you may not want to leave until closing time.
 In terms of the wine, the Buiten Blanc is my favourite – easy drinking, well-priced “swimming pool wine”, perfect for sun-drowsy lawn lingering.

-The next two Constantia wineries are smaller and much more recently established, but they are actually my favourite two, mainly because they offer really great lunch options and dramatic views, without taking themselves too seriously.
+Moving on to the brave new world, the next two Constantia wineries are smaller and more recently established, but they are actually my favourite two, mainly because they offer really great lunch options and dramatic views, without taking themselves too seriously.
 Eagle’s Nest is along this stretch of the road as well, and although they still make wine, they are no longer open to the public.

 Constantia Glen